agrbin/streamer/README.md

 Third keeper will observe difference in time between the two blinks regardless of his clock offset against ours and time to go down the stairs.
-If we add a delay between the blinks in order not to drain the energy, thrid keeper can send us experienced delay between the blinks from which we can substract the added delay.
+If we add a delay between the blinks in order not to drain the energy, third keeper can send us experienced delay between the blinks from which we can subtract the added delay.
 Time interval in message from third keeper will be:

     saw_light(2) - saw_light(1)